robertmand/FAIR-DaSH/index.md

 {: .objectives}

 > ## Prerequisites
-> This is an introductory course.
-No prior knowledge is required.
+> This is a basic course.
+There is no prior knowledge necessary.
+Our course contains RDMBites, which are 3-5 minute videos that assist you grasp the basic concept of
->
+> the lesson.
 {: .prereq}

 > ## For Reviewers